tus/tus-js-client/docs/api.md

 ## tus.Upload#storeUploadUrlForResume(uploadUrl)

 Stores the provided `uploadUrl` to the URL storage using the input file's fingerprint to allow later resume (see `tus.Upload#findPreviousUploads` or `tus.Upload#resumeFromPreviousUpload`).
-This method can be useful when your tus server automatically creates the upload resources, like when interacting with the Vimeo API.
+This method can be useful when your tus server automatically creates the upload resources, like when interacting with the Vimeo API.<br>
+The function returns a `Promise`, which resolves to the `urlStorageKey` storing the upload metadata object in `localStorage`

 ## tus.Upload#findPreviousUploads()